shefalipatel-1109/Oscar-Winning-Predictions/README.md

 ## Open Questions and Comments
-- Given additional time and resources, could we have used additonal data from recent winners (2020-2023) to help our prediction results?
+### Overall Results
 - There is a general trend for movies with higher ratings to win the Oscar.
 However, the data was insufficient to corroborate any one feature having significant impact over the outcome.
+- Due to missing/insufficient data, we were not able to answer all of the questions for this project.
+- Given additional time and resources, could we have used additonal data from recent winners (2020-2023) to help our prediction results?

+### What would the team have done differently?
+- Given more time the team could find alternate sources for more current data.
+IMDB or Oscars websites do not allow webscraping without a paid subscription.
+- Given more time, the team could modify the dasboard to pull real time data from the tables/csv rather than the static screenshot.